How an append-only probe history becomes a reproducible verdict, and what a single identified vantage cannot see.

 unreliable | below 50 |

-unrated | too little history to judge, or the operator opted out; no score, never a fake-neutral number |
+unrated | too little history to judge, the probe method not yet verified (method_unverified), or the operator opted out; no score, never a fake-neutral number |

 The endpoint always answers.
 When history is thin, the score endpoint returns